bouncingsoles/ossec-agent/README.md

 ossec-agent
 =========
 Used for install and automatic key generation of OSSEC clients.
-Will
+Currently, there was no way to auto generate keys for windows hosts.

-- Connects to the OSSEC server and uses a batch control script to generate keys.
+- Connects to the OSSEC server and uses a batch control script (included) to generate keys.
-- Uses the keys grabbed from the script to register the hosts.
+- Uses the keys generated in the playbook to register the hosts.

 Requirements
 ------------